dssgabriel/dssgabriel/README.md

-### Hello, world!
+## Hey there!
 I am a graduate student in Computer Science from [University of Versailles](https://www.uvsq.fr/licence-informatique).
-Currently in my first year of MSc in High Performance Computing and Simulation at [Paris-Saclay University](http://www.chps.uvsq.fr/).
+Currently in my first year of Master in High Performance Computing and Simulation at [Paris-Saclay University](http://www.chps.uvsq.fr/).

+### Currently working on
+- Micro-benchmarking of ARM's SVE instructions (internship at LI-PaRAD)
+- A lightweight MPI profiler written in Rust, designed for high-performance tracing with almost-zero overhead
+- Generic, high performance data structures for C (vector, double linked list, hash map, etc...)

 ### Center of interests
 - Software and hardware architecture